ManApart/quest-command/notes.md

 * Behaviors have default keywords (itemName, etc) that can be used as variables
 * Maybe journey mode for travel and climb, progress events that can succeed, fail, or spawn other events
 * Cooking / recipes
+  * Burn if not enough skill
+  * Gain xp for cooking
 * Tutorial